 A virtual assistant is an efficient generalist who works remotely to execute tasks or processes delegated to them, such as responding to emails, scheduling social media content, and entering data, often for a fixed hourly rate or a retainer with a set number of hours per month.

-A VA can operate anywhere in the world, manage multiple clients, and is often competent in areas like content writing, bookkeeping, or design.
+A VA can operate as a digital nomad anywhere in the world, manage multiple clients, and is often competent in areas like content writing, bookkeeping, or design.

 What can you hire a virtual assistant to do?